gphocs-dev/G-PhoCS/ControlFileGenerator/README.md

 4) Save - save your control file locally

+*) Load - Load the settings of a previous made control file into the GUI

 The ControlFileGenerator is written in Java and runs under JRE version 7 and up If you don't have it installed on your computer, you may download it from https://java.com/en/download/